Bare Metal Deployment with systemd

 • The Infinite Scale configuration directory: /etc/ocis

-• The Infinite Scale data directory: /var/lib/ocis
+• The Infinite Scale base data directory: /var/lib/ocis

 • The URL accessing Infinite Scale: ocis.example.com